SkylineCommunications/dataminer-docs/connector-help/connector_help/Sky_UK_SSR.md

 ### Configuration

 Make sure .NET 4.0 is installed.
-This is required for the driver to be able to function correctly.
+This is required for the connector to be able to function correctly.

 ## How to Use

-If you click the **Retrieve Events** button on the **SSR** page, the driver will create an HTTP request to obtain the information through a JSON configuration and fill the SSR table with the retrieved elements.
+If you click the **Retrieve Events** button on the **SSR** page, the connector will create an HTTP request to obtain the information through a JSON configuration and fill the SSR table with the retrieved elements.
 Because of the size of the data, it can take several seconds for the table to be filled after the request is sent.

 The following data pages are available in the element: